nimirium/forminder/README.md

 ## About

-This is the source code of the "Forminder" slack extension.
+This is the source code of the "Forminder" slack extension and website.

+Try it out at www.slack-forminder.com

 This code contains